Attending together means learning together

-There is no fee for participating in an DO2020 cohort..
+There is no fee for participating in a cohort.

 Who is participating in each cohort?

-Each cohort’s participants are DO2020 conference attendees who share a common interest, role, or background, and want to attend the conference, make friends, and learn together.
+Each cohort’s participants are other conference attendees who want to attend the conference, make friends, and learn together.

 What’s my role within a cohort?

 If you’re participating in a cohort, you’re with peers you’ll want to get to know (and vice versa).
 And you’ll want to learn with them.
-Please be an active contributor to the chat discussion, react to the presentations, share relevant articles (you can add them to your cohort’s Gdoc), and be supportive of each other.
+Please be an active contributor to the chat discussion, react to the presentations, share relevant articles, and be supportive of each other.
 In two words: show up!

 How should I behave in the cohort?

 With the kindness and generosity that you’d like others to offer you.
 Remember that it’s easy to misinterpret what people say in a purely digital environment.
 Let your facilitator know if you need help or have concerns.
 And please familiarize yourself with our Code of Conduct so you know our principles for being together, and procedures if there is a problem.

 Who are the cohorts’ facilitators?